 DPI has become a competitive stat in the gaming mouse industry, therefore the more the DPI the more expensive the mice will be.

-High DPI is generally used by gamers and by people with a high-resolution screen or by people who need to move their mouse quickly across the screen.
+High DPI is generally used by gamers and people with high-resolution screens and who need to move their mouse quickly across the screen.

-High mouse DPI lowers precision and low mouse dpi gives the best precision.
+High mouse DPI lowers precision and low mouse DPI gives the best accuracy.

 If you are someone who requires high precision like drawing with a mouse or using a sniper rifle, then you may need to lower your DPI settings.